syukirah/vimrc/README.md

 ## Update
 * Open Vim then type :PlugUpdate to update all
 * Open Vim then type :PlugUpdate [module] to update sepcific module

+## YouCompleteMe
+* Require CMake to compile.
+(If not available)
+* Require libpython, install libpython (if not available)
+ - sudo apt-get install python-dev